Istanbul

 Beyond Sultanahmet

 The Egyptian (Spice) Bazaar near Eminonu is more manageable than the Grand Bazaar and more food-focused.
-Good for sumac, dried figs, baklava, and tea.
-The Galata Bridge connecting Eminonu to Beyoglu is perpetually lined with fishing rods; the restaurants underneath it are basic and cheap.
+Good for sumac, dried figs, pistachio baklava, and loose-leaf tea.
+The Galata Bridge connecting Eminonu to Beyoglu is perpetually lined with fishing rods at all hours; the restaurants in the bridge’s lower level are basic, cheap, and serve fresh fish.

-Beyoglu, north of the Golden Horn: Istiklal Cadde (Independence Avenue) is the main commercial street, busy, loud.
-Pera Palas hotel (opened 1892 for Orient Express passengers) is worth seeing even if you’re not staying.
-The Pera Museum has a good collection of Turkish and Ottoman-period paintings.
+Beyoglu: Istiklal Cadde is the main commercial street – busy, loud, worth passing through rather than lingering on.
+The Pera Palas hotel, opened 1892 for Orient Express passengers, is worth seeing even without a reservation.
+Agatha Christie wrote parts of Murder on the Orient Express in room 411.
+The Pera Museum nearby has a strong collection of Turkish and Ottoman-period paintings.

-Kadikoy on the Asian side: Take the ferry from Eminonu or Karakoy (15-20 minutes, very cheap).
-The Kadikoy market area has the best street food in Istanbul: kokoreƧ (spiced offal in bread roll), midye dolma (stuffed mussels sold from carts for TRY 5-10 each), and balik ekmek (grilled fish in bread).
+Kadikoy: Take the ferry from Eminonu or Karakoy (15-20 minutes, very cheap with an Istanbulkart).
+The market area around Kadikoy has the best street food in Istanbul: kokore (spiced lamb intestines in a bread roll, more appealing than it sounds), midye dolma (stuffed mussels sold from street carts for almost nothing each), and balik ekmek (grilled fish in bread sold directly from boats moored at the Eminonu waterfront).
+These are daily-life foods, not tourist approximations of them.

 Eating

-Turkish breakfast is an institution: small plates of cheese, olives, tomato, cucumber, honeycomb, tahini paste, jams, and eggs, served with endless tea.
-Van Kahvalti Evi in Beyoglu is the reference for this, typically TRY 300-400 per person.
-Worth doing once.
+Turkish breakfast is an institution – small plates of cheeses, olives, tomato, cucumber, honeycomb, tahini paste, jams, and eggs, served with endless tea.
+Van Kahvalti Evi in Beyoglu is the reference: around 300-400 TRY per person.
+Worth doing once; the format is generous and unhurried.

 Getting Around

-The Istanbulkart (contactless travel card, rechargeable) works on Metro, tram, bus, and ferry for flat fares.
+The Istanbulkart (contactless travel card, rechargeable from machines at stations) works on metro, tram, bus, and ferry for flat fares.
 The T1 tram from Kabatas to Sultanahmet is the most useful single route for visitors.
-The ferry is the best way to cross the Bosphorus and costs about TRY 30.
+The ferry across the Bosphorus costs around 30 TRY and is the best way to experience the city’s geography.
+The Museum Pass Istanbul covers Topkapi, Hagia Sophia, and several other sites and is worth buying if you’re doing multiple monuments.